luizm/eks-login/README.md

 I would like do use the vault to get temporary [AWS credencial](https://www.vaultproject.io/docs/secrets/aws/index.html) and access the EKS service.

-The problem is this AWS credentials no valid for more than 12 hours, so, this script will automate this process.
+The problem is, the AWS credentials no valid for more than 12 hours, so, this script will automate this process.

 **Notes:**